-A petrol station on the Yarnton Bypass, which takes its name from Blenheim Palace located four miles up the road.
+A petrol station on the Yarnton Bypass, which takes its name from nearby Blenheim Palace.

 This information is provided to us by third parties.
 You should always check with staff on site.